Push to arm Ukraine putting strain on US weapons stockpile

 “We want the last thing Putin ever reads to be ‘Made in Alabama,’” Gov. Kay Ivey’s office said in a message shared on social media.

-Fox and Madhani reported from Washington, Reeves from Birmingham, Ala., and Huff from Dover Air Force Base, Delaware.
+Reeves reported from Birmingham, Ala., and Huff from Dover Air Force Base, Delaware.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.